iAnonymous3000/awesome-grapheneos-guide/README.md

 - **Backup Your Data**: Ensure important data such as contacts, photos, and documents are backed up to a secure location.
 - **Transfer Securely**: Use encrypted methods or direct connections to transfer data to your new GrapheneOS device.
-- **Review Apps**: Due to GrapheneOS's enhanced security features, some apps from other platforms may not be compatible.
-Check the compatibility of your essential apps beforehand and explore secure alternatives if necessary.
+- **Review Apps**: GrapheneOS maintains excellent app compatibility, especially when using Sandboxed Google Play.
+Most apps should work without issues on GrapheneOS.
+However, if you rely on apps with advanced functionality or specific security requirements, it's always a good idea to check their compatibility beforehand.
+In the rare case that an app is incompatible, explore secure alternatives available through the Play Store or F-Droid.

 ## Battery Life and Performance